So1ene/SCSS-tips/BEM Naming Convention.md

   }
 ```

-## Based on the above example, this is how the above SCSS compiles as CSS:
+## Based on the above example, this is how the above SCSS compiles:

 ```css
 .container {